DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-12-08-core-website-v6.md

 ---
 title: Iterating the core website v6
-description: How we created version 6 of the core website
+description: How we created version 6 of the core website.
 date: 2022-12-08
 screenshots:
   items: